jacobmix/ArchipelaBot/README.md

 ## player, and host YAML settings

-Adding a Clique world to your yaml example:
+Adding a Clique world to your yaml example (Note: Slot name can only be up to 16 characters):
 ```
 requires:
   version: 0.4.6 # Version of Archipelago required for this yaml to work as expected.